Soumo275/MapMyCrop_annam/README.md

 <hr><br>

-# Deep Learning to find Crop Acreage
+# Deep Learning for Crop Acreage Mapping

-A **Python** application for training and applying a deep learning model to classify hyperspectral/remote sensing `.bil` format data.
-It leverages **1D Convolutional Neural Networks** to detect target crops (like paddy) based on spectral signatures.
+A **Python** application for training and applying a deep learning model to classify multispectral temporal remote sensing `.bil` format data.
+It leverages **1D Convolutional Neural Networks** tested on specific crops (like paddy , wheat , grean pea and pulses) based on temporal indices values.

 ## Overview